prysmaticlabs/documentation/website/docs/prysm-usage/slasher.md

 ## Running Slasher

-Running a slasher is as simple as adding the `--slasher` flag to your **beacon node**.
+Running a slasher is as simple as adding the `--historical-slasher-node` flag to your **beacon node**.
 Doing this will enable your beacon node to perform slashing detection.
 Slasher is very heavy on database access and disk usage, you may see it using over an additional 70Gb of extra storage on disk than normal when running on mainnet.
 Given that slasher needs to store a lot of information about attestations and blocks within the network, this is to be expected.

 ### Whistleblower Rewards